KOBENDigital/Iconic/README.md

 <img src="https://github.com/KOBENDigital/Iconic/blob/master/Documentation/font-awesome-config.png" width="600" alt="Pre-configured package" >

 You can add as many packages you like.
 You can also arrange their order or remove those you don't want to use anymore.

+*Note*: the regex included in the preconfigs are valid for the minimised versions of them.

 ### Using the DataType
 Once you have configured your datatype, you can use it as a property editor.